 There are a bewildering amount of options for budding volunteers – and it may be hard to know where to start.
 But when thinking about how to choose a volunteering holiday, most placements break down into one of three main categories – animals, people and habitats.
 Within those areas, you’ll need to think about how hands on you’d like to be – do you want to have plenty of contact with the animals, or do research and monitoring from a distance?
 If you’re looking at community work, you may want to jump straight in and run some after school workshops – or stay behind the scenes and build a well.
 Your skills and previous experience will also shape the role you work in, and you’ll want to think about your living conditions – are you happy to rough it in a village hut with no hot water?
 Or would you rather retire to a comfortable guesthouse at the end of a hard day’s slog?

 Finally – think about the duration.
-Generally, we’d encourage anyone working with people to stay a month or more, to give you the chance to build up relationships.
+Generally, we’d encourage anyone working with people to stay a month or more, to give you the chance to build up relationships and move beyond any training you might need.
 Conversely, if you’re planting trees, it doesn’t matter if you stay a day or a month.

 We’ve outlined our main placement types below, to help you decide how to choose a volunteering holiday.